 - 3. Data Request Responses.
-Responses to data requests are due within 10 days, not counting Saturdays, Sundays, or legal holidays.
+Responses to data requests are due within 30 days, but if the deadline falls on a Saturday, Sunday, or legal holiday, the response shall be due the next business day thereafter.
 In computing the period of time for responding, the day on which the data request was issued is not counted.
 Parties may agree to extensions or reductions of time in which to respond or object to a data request.
 Responses to data requests shall be verified and shall identify the person(s) who actually prepared the response and can answer additional questions relating to the response.
 Each data request shall be answered separately and preceded by the request to which the answer pertains.
 Responses shall be clearly identified and, if consisting of several pages, shall be labeled and organized in a manner that makes review of the pages convenient.
 Parties are under a continuing duty to supplement their discovery responses upon learning that the information disclosed is incomplete or incorrect in any material respect.
 If a response to a data request requires the duplication of voluminous material or of material that is not easily copied because of its binding or size, a party may require that any party other than Commission Staff review the voluminous material on its own premises.
 If duplication of voluminous material can be accomplished without undue burden, the voluminous material may be copied at the expense of the requesting party.
 Voluminous material is defined as documents comprised of five hundred pages or more. - 4.
 Objections to Data Requests.
-If a party objects to answering a particular data request, the party shall object in writing within 10 days of receipt of the data request, not counting Saturdays, Sundays or legal holidays.
+If a party objects to answering a particular data request, the party shall object in writing within 30 days of receipt of the data request, but if the deadline falls on a Saturday, Sunday or legal holiday, the objections shall be due the next business day thereafter.
 The written objection shall specifically explain all grounds relied upon for objecting to each data request.
 Any objections not provided at this time will be considered to be waived.
 If an objection pertains only to part of a question, that part shall be clearly identified and the responding party shall provide any non-objectionable information covered by the remainder of the data request.
 Parties shall negotiate in good faith to resolve discovery disputes.
 If resolution is not possible, the party seeking discovery may file a motion to compel with the Commission.
+Motions to compel are required to be served upon all parties electronically.
 Motions to compel must have the data request and response at issue attached.
-Motions to compel are required to be served by hand delivery, facsimile, or next-day delivery service.
-Responses to motions to compel are to be filed within 10 days after the motion is received, not counting Saturdays, Sundays, or legal holidays.
+Responses to motions to compel are to be filed within 14 days after the motion is filed, but if the deadline falls on a legal holiday, the responses shall be due the next business day thereafter.
 The Commission may act immediately on motions to compel if necessitated by time constraints or the procedural schedule in the docket.